Sh4peSh1fter/job-hunt/docs/rules/backend.md

 *   **Tight Coupling:** Minimize dependencies between components to improve maintainability and testability.
 *   **Ignoring Asynchronous Operations:** Blocking I/O in async routes can negate the benefits of concurrency.
 Ensure all I/O operations in async routes are non-blocking.
 *   **Lack of Data Validation:** Failing to validate input data can lead to security vulnerabilities and unexpected behavior.
 Always use Pydantic models for data validation.
-*   **Hardcoding Values:** Avoid hardcoding values in the code.
-Use configuration files or environment variables instead.
+*   **Hardcoding Sensitive Values:** (Avoid for external API keys, etc. SQLite path is less sensitive but can be configurable).
 *   **Returning Pydantic objects directly from routes.** FastAPI makes an extra conversion.
 Return a dict.

 ### 3.4 State Management Best Practices